 If you have ideas or requests for talks or discussion topics, please do get in touch to let us know.

 A meeting will be held every two months, on a Wednesday evening at 7.30 pm.
 We will be online from 7.00pm to enable a general discussion with everyone.

 If you are not already a member of this group but wish to attend a meeting, please contact the Group Organisers by completing the form on this page and specifying exactly which meeting you wish to attend.
 You will then be added to the invitation list.
 Remember to include your membership number or indicate if you are a guest.

-The Group Co-Organisers are Fiona Ranger and Kay Lovell.
-They can be contacted using the form below.
+The Group Organiser is Kay Lovell.
+She can be contacted using the form below.